SkSk961/4-BIT-RIPPLE-COUNTER/README.md

 **TIMING DIGRAMS FOR 4 Bit Ripple Counter**
 ![445903778-57ba061b-04d0-4675-a49d-aa5b825845c0](https://github.com/user-attachments/assets/c76f49a9-dd2c-4af0-90bb-ac85ce8c9a6e)

-##RESULTS :
+**RESULTS**
 Thus implementing 4 Bit Ripple Counter using Verilog and validating their functionality using their functional tables is done successfully.

-**TIMING DIGRAMS FOR 4 Bit Ripple Counter**

-**RESULTS**